Chops

 By Vanessa Ugorji

 The cluster of shops and restaurants in Ilorin, the Kwara State capital, is hard to miss.
 Small-scale as they are, the businesses are the heartbeat of the state, driving economic activity and prosperity.
-One of such restaurants that have done very well for itself is Mummy Dammy Buka, serving delicious, well-prepared meals.
-The main attraction, wanke, is making the restaurant attract many footfalls.

-Managed by Mrs. Bolatito Buhari, Mummy Dammy Buka has operated for upwards of four years.
-No doubt, wanke, a meal native to the Hausas, is the main attraction.
 The protein-rich food is a mix of rice and beans.
 While some people still argue that wanke is a traditional Ghanaian food, it may interest you to know that Hausa, widely spoken in Nigeria, is also a major language in Ghana.

 a vendor of wanke

 Mrs. Buhari is diligent in the food business, which perhaps explains why there’s always a steady stream of customers in her restaurant.
 Daily, she sells out two big pots of wanke to customers.
-Despite its local ambiance, the shop still records high patronage from different classes of customers.
+Despite its local ambience, the shop still records high patronage from different classes of customers.
 Why is this so?

 The richness and affordability of her foods have endeared her to students from the city’s tertiary institutions.
-Segun, an Ilorin-based student, said: “I come here for their tasty and affordable wanke.”
+Segun, an Ilorin-based student admits his love when Meiza Nigeria caught up with him.
+He shared that I come here for their tasty and affordable wanke.
 Gbenga, also a student, said the staff is well-coordinated and they value customers.

 Vanessa Ugorji, an avid reader who enjoys cooking, writes from Ilorin, Kwara State